Payment Options for Nursing Home Care

 - Availability of Others to Provide Care.
 If you have a spouse or other family members willing and able to provide care over an extended period of time, you are less likely to need LTC insurance.

 - Income and Assets.
-If buying LTC insurance would make it difficult to pay your other expenses, then you probably should not purchase insurance.
-A rule of thumb is that you should not pay more than 7% of your income on premiums.
-Also, ask if buying LTC insurance makes sense in your specific financial situation.
+You may wish to consult with a financial advisor about whether to purchase LTC insurance.
 If you have assets that produce enough income to pay for a nursing home, you may not need insurance to protect or preserve your assets.
-If you have only a small amount of assets, you will probably qualify for Medicaid in a short amount of time, and the cost of insurance may exceed the value of your assets.
-If you are married, there are special rules to preserve assets if only one spouse needs Medicaid for nursing home payment.
-If you have or expect to have a fairly significant amount of assets ($100,000 or more) but not enough income to pay for nursing home care, you may wish to consider buying LTC insurance.
+On the other hand, if you have only a small amount of assets, you will probably qualify for Medicaid in a short amount of time, and the cost of insurance may exceed the value of your assets. .

-Whether to consider LTC insurance should be based on a careful weighing of the above factors.
-If you decide LTC insurance may be right for you, there are a number of other important issues to consider in actually choosing a specific policy.
+If you decide LTC insurance may be right for you, there are a number of issues to consider in choosing a specific policy.
 For example:

 - Is the insurance company financially strong with a history of good service?